JianClash/The-game-of-life/README.md

 There are 3 fetures
 1) starting a new generation while a generation is running or paused [ r ]
 2) pausing ofcourse [ SPACE BAR ]. unpause [ SPACE BAR ]
-3) going to the next generation of the current generation [ RIGHT ARROW ]
+3) going to the next generation of the current generation while paused[ RIGHT ARROW ]
 4) OPTIONAL ONE if there is no change in the currenet generation it starts a new generation it is commeneted out

 # Customization